tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 The Customer may terminate their subscription to ZFM at any time.
 Upon such
 termination:

-1. The Customer is entitled to a full copy of their data in either excel or SQL format.
+1. The Customer is entitled to a full copy of their data in either Excel or SQL format or both.
 2. The Provider will cease all billing activities related to the Customer's account from the termination date.

 ### Termination by Provider Without Cause:

-The Provider may terminate the service with 12 months notice.
-During this notice
+The Provider may terminate the service with a 12-month notice period.
+During this notice period:
-period:

 1. The customer's subscription fees will be waived.
-2. The Customer retains the right to access their data and can request a full copy in either excel or SQL format at any point during this period.
+2. The Customer retains the right to access their data and can request a full copy in either Excel or SQL format at any point during this period.

 ### Termination by Provider Due to Customer's Breach: